kins-dev/igrill-smoker/readme.md

 ## Lighttpd Setup

 Secure your instance of lighttpd using the instructions at <https://github.com/galeone/letsencrypt-lighttpd/blob/master/renew.sh>.
-You may want a wildcard certificate and you can find instructions here <https://asknetsec.com/generate-lets-encrypt-free-wildcard-certificate-using-certbot-ubuntu-16-04/>.
-Check your SSL setup here <https://www.ssllabs.com/ssltest/index.html>.
+You may want a wildcard certificate and you can find instructions via <https://asknetsec.com/generate-lets-encrypt-free-wildcard-certificate-using-certbot-ubuntu-16-04/>.
+Check your SSL setup via <https://www.ssllabs.com/ssltest/index.html>.

 Also, it may be a good idea to setup lighttpd such that ```*.csv```/```*.json``` is not cached.
 Here's an example lighttpd config file: